 Payment of Interest

-- Interest on the balance will be calculated on a daily basis and can be credited to the account, transferred to another Monmouthshire Building Society account or paid into a bank account annually following the close of business on 31 March.
+- Interest on the balance in the account will be calculated on a daily basis and can be credited to the account, or paid annually into a suitable bank/building society account or suitable Monmouthshire Building Society account following the close of business on the 31 March each year.